Effect of Coronavirus Having on Service Industry Workers and Small Businesses

 The state of Florida has taken some steps to help small business owners, as well.
 The state briefly offered Florida Small Business Emergency Bridge Loans, but these loans are no longer being offered.

-Florida’s Small Business Administration (SBA) Economic Injury Disaster Loan (EIDL) Program is offering low-interest loans and loan advances to Florida small businesses affected by coronavirus.
+Florida’s Small Business Administration (SBA) Economic Injury Disaster Loan (EIDL) Program is offering low-interest loans and loan advances to Florida small businesses affected by a coronavirus.

 The Law Offices of Wolf & Pravato May Be Able to Help You